ehmoussi/code_aster/doc/devguide/naming-conventions.rst

 *******************************

 .. note::
-    This article is still a *work in progress* document.
+    This section is still a *work in progress* document.

 =============
 General rules